Liouville Conformal Field Theory on even-dimensional spheres: Perspectives

-where we have written $dZ_{\gamma}=e^{\gamma \Tilde{H}_{\hat{g}}}dM_{\gamma}$ with $\Tilde{H}_{\hat{g}}=\sum_{i=1}^N\alpha_iG_{\hat{g}}(x,x_i)$ under the assumptions
+where we have written $dZ_{\gamma}=e^{\gamma \Tilde{H}_{\hat{g}}}dM_{\gamma,\hat g}$ with $\Tilde{H}_{\hat{g}}=\sum_{i=1}^N\alpha_iG_{\hat{g}}(x,x_i)$ under the assumptions

+The first assumption corresponds to integrability of the GMC near the singular points $x_1,\cdots,c_N$ like in Lemma~\ref{lemma_conv}; the second bound correspond to the finiteness of moments of the GMC measure (via a straightforward adaptation of~\cite[Lemma 3.10]{DKRV16}).

 A particularly interesting case is the one where we have fixed three marked points with weight $\gamma$.
-In the two-dimensional case, this random measure is conjectured to be the limit of some models of random planar maps conditioned to have total area $1$ (see \cite[Subsection 5.3]{DKRV16} for a precise statement), and corresponds in some sense to the unit area quantum sphere defined in \cite{DMS14}: a precise notion of equivalence is proved by the authors in \cite{AHS16}.
-It would be interesting to provide a similar definition of a quantum sphere in higher dimension and to relate it to the objects introduced in \cite{LM19}, which should describe higher-dimensional analogues of the Brownian map.
+In the two-dimensional setting, this random measure is conjectured to be the limit of some models of random planar maps conditioned to have total area $1$ (see \cite[Subsection 5.3]{DKRV16} for a precise statement), and corresponds in some sense to the unit area quantum sphere defined in \cite{DMS14}: a precise notion of equivalence is proved in \cite{AHS16}.
+It would be interesting to provide a similar definition for quantum spheres involving scaling limits of discrete models in higher dimension and to relate it to the objects introduced in \cite{LM19}, which should describe higher-dimensional analogues of the Brownian map.